OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 ### **OFS Platform (Example:= n6000, n6001, fseries-dk, iseries-dk, custom_board) choice (line 173)**

-The script is designed to accomodate many OFS platform choices eg, n6000, n6001, fseries-dk, iseries-dk or a custom_board of your choice.
+The script is designed to accommodate many OFS platform choices eg, n6000, n6001, fseries-dk, iseries-dk or a custom_board of your choice.
 By default the script defaults to n6001 as shown below and is set by a variable on line 173 of the ofs-agx7-pcie-attach_eval.sh script.

       export OFS_PLATFORM=n6001